benjosephjones07/milestone-project-memory-game/README.md

 * Through Google Chrome Dev tools the website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 * Friends and family were consulted and asked to use the website to further ensure of the websites strong functionality.
-* Some difficulty was encountered between the usage of Bootstrap functionality and custom CSS stylings, where undesired and unexpected outcomes occured, especially when attempting to centre certain sections of the website, and in mobile responsiveness.
-The decision was eventually made to use Boostrap as the foundation of the website, and custom CSS only when needed.
+* BUGS
 * The Lighthouse feature on Google's dev tools was used and the site was edited accordingly.
-For example, alt text was added to the social links icons, "noopener" tags were added to them also to help ensure safety and conformity to best practise, and a meta description was added to the head of each page to improve SEO.
+For example, a meta description was added to the head of the page to improve SEO.

 ![Lighthouse report](assets/images/lighthouse-report.png)